 In the human needs area, a $15,000 grant will enable Food Helpers to purchase a software system that centralizes donor engagement and helps to strategize growth.

-In the animal welfare area, a $10,000 grant to the Washington Area Human Society will be used to renovate an existing building into a storage facility.
+In the animal welfare area, a $10,000 grant to the Washington Area Humane Society will be used to renovate an existing building into a storage facility.
 In addition to providing storage for financial and medical records, the renovated space will enable the Society to store pet food donations in advance of periodic distributions to low-income pet owners.

 The Foundation’s next capacity-building grant cycle opens on August 1 and closes on October 1.
 Nonprofit organizations who would like to be considered for a capacity-building grant should contact the Foundation at 724-222-6330 to discuss their project in advance of submitting an application.
 Grants normally range from $5,000 to $50,000.